sumitfsd/showwcase-react-challenge/README.md

      - The university list in the form appears only when user atleast types one letter.
      - A qualification list which shows complete user details on hover,minified details otherwise.
      - A navigation bar which contains list of user qualification titles and acts as a bookmark for all the qualifications.
-     - User can go back to home page by clicking upon SHOWCASEicon in nav bar and change user name.
+     - User can go back to home page by clicking upon SHOWCASE icon in nav bar and change user name.

 ## How to run